 IEDC-Bled School of Management, Slovenia and University of California-Irvine, USA

-Prof. Bandelj’s research is in the field of economic sociology and aims to uncover the social, political and cultural bases of economic processes, with a special focus on postsocialist transformations and globalization.
+Professor Bandelj’s research is in the field of economic sociology and examines how social, political and cultural forces shape economic processes, with a special focus on postsocialist transformations, globalization and financialization.
 She has received grants from the American National Science Foundation, the European Union’s Commission on Research, American Council of Learned Societies and MacArthur Foundation, among others.
-She was selected as the East and Central Europe Postdoctoral Fellow at the Max Planck Institute for the Study of Societies, in Cologne, Germany, and as Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies, European University Institute, in Florence, Italy.
+She has received fellowships from the Center for Advanced Study in the Behavioral Sciences at Stanford University, Max Planck Institute for the Study of Societies, in Cologne, Germany, and the Robert Schuman Centre for Advanced Studies, European University Institute, in Florence, Italy.
 She is a Faculty Fellow of the Center for Cultural Sociology at Yale University.

-Prof. Bandelj has published more than sixty chapters and articles in scholarly journals such as the American Sociological Review, Social Forces, Theory and Society, and Socio-Economic Review.
-She is the author or editor of five books including From Communists to Foreign Capitalists: The Social Foundations of Foreign Direct Investment in Postsocialist Europe (Princeton University Press, 2008); Economic Sociology of Work (Emerald Publishing, 2009); Economy and State: A Sociological Perspective (with Elizabeth Sowers, Polity Press, 2010); The Cultural Wealth of Nations (with Frederick F. Wherry, Stanford University Press, 2011); and Socialism Vanquished, Socialism Challenged: Eastern Europe and China, 1989-2009 (with Dorothy Solinger, 2012); and Money Talks (with Frederick F. Wherry and Viviana A. Zelizer, 2017, paperback 2020, translation in Chinese forthcoming in 2021).
+Nina Bandelj has published more than sixty chapters and articles in scholarly journals such as the American Sociological Review, Social Forces, Theory and Society, and Socio-Economic Review.
+Her six books include From Communists to Foreign Capitalists (2008); Economic Sociology of Work (2009); Economy and State (with Elizabeth Sowers, 2010); The Cultural Wealth of Nations (with Frederick F. Wherry, 2011); Socialism Vanquished, Socialism Challenged (with Dorothy Solinger, 2012); and Money Talks (with Frederick F. Wherry and Viviana A. Zelizer, 2017, paperback 2020, translation in Chinese forthcoming in 2021).

-Nina Bandelj has been affiliated with IEDC-Bled School of Management since 1993, first as a research fellow and lecturer, and later as a visiting professor.
+Bandelj has been affiliated with IEDC-Bled School of Management since 1993, first as a research fellow and lecturer, and since 2003 as a visiting professor.
 Currently she teaches the required doctoral course on Research Design and Quantitative Methods in Social Sciences.